-In this article will be shown how to use Ethernet data logger TCW220 with a rain detector.
+This article shows how to use Ethernet data logger TCW220 with a rain detector.

 1. Test setting

-An example test setting is shown in Fig. 1.
+An example test set is shown in Fig. 1.
 Both rain detectors are powered by the controller TCW220.

 In the event of rain or snow, they send a signal to the digital inputs of Ethernet data logger TCW220 (the rain detector RG-11 to digital input 1, the rain detector CON-REGME to digital input 2).
 The controller TCW220 is equipped with a logger which enables the storage and comparison of the information received by the two rain detectors.